ysabellelenon/qrbarcode/docs/PROCESS.md

      * Session ID to track which session it belongs to
      * Group number relative to its session
      * Position within its group
-     * Number of codes required for its group
+     * Number of codes required for its group (codeCount)
      * Box ID for box-level tracking
    - Queries must:
      * Calculate group numbers within each session